rjhansen/sherpa/README.md

 Sherpa can help you in two ways.
 First, it can back up the files you need -- and not the ones you don't! -- to a plain-vanilla ZIP archive.
 Second, given a Sherpa archive it can automagically restore that data to a new GnuPG installation.
 This includes doing things like re-importing your certificates if you're going from 1.4/2.0 to 2.1, and vice-versa.

 # How do I get it?
-Windows users (both 32- and 64-bit) can download an [MSI installer](https://github.com/rjhansen/sherpa/releases/download/0.3.0/sherpa-0.3.0.msi).
+Windows users (both 32- and 64-bit) can download an [MSI installer](https://github.com/rjhansen/sherpa/releases/download/0.4.0/sherpa-0.4.0.msi).
 It's a little crude, but it works.

-Fedora 25 users on x86_64 can [download an RPM](http://sixdemonbag.org/sherpa-0.3.0-1.x86_64.rpm), or even [an SRPM](http://sixdemonbag.org/sherpa-0.3.0-1.src.rpm).
-The RPMs are signed with my personal GnuPG certificate, 0x1DCBDC01B44427C7, which can be found on the keyserver network.
+Fedora 25 users on x86_64 can [download an RPM](https://github.com/rjhansen/sherpa/releases/download/0.4.0/sherpa-0.4.0-1.x86_64.rpm).
+The RPM is signed with my personal GnuPG certificate, 0x1DCBDC01B44427C7, which can be found on the keyserver network.

+macOS 10.12 and later users can download a [disk image](https://github.com/rjhansen/sherpa/releases/download/0.4.0/Sherpa.0.4.0.dmg).

-Other users will need to compile from source.
-For that, please see the end of this page.
+Other users will need to compile from [source](https://github.com/rjhansen/sherpa/archive/0.4.0.tar.gz).
+Please see the compilation instructions at the end of this README.

 # How do I use it?